codicevitae/python-pi/Week_5/README.md

 Will this program ever finish?

 # Day 2: While loops

 ## Common loop patterns

-### Interactive loops
+### Input validation loops

-When would you want to use an indefinite, or even "infinite" loop?
-One good use of the indefinite loop is to write interactive loops.
-Interactive loops allow a user to repeat certain portions of a program based on user input, and keep looping until the user provides a valid input.
+When would you want to use an indefinite loop?
+One good use of the indefinite loop is to write an `interactive loop` for validating input.

 Suppose we want to write a program to compute whether a year is a leap year or not.
 The program will ask for a year and then print "YYYY is a leap year" or "YYYY is not a leap year".